Meet Your Dedicated Live In Carers

 Your live-in carer goes through extensive initial training and continuous professional development to ensure they are always equipped to provide the best bespoke care possible.
 Here’s an overview of the training they receive:

-Application Review: Potential Caregivers begin by submitting an application detailing their experience and qualifications.
-Our recruitment team carefully reviews each application to ensure candidates meet our high standards, focusing on finding the most dedicated and skilled individuals for your care.
+• Application Review: Potential Caregivers begin by submitting an application outlining their experience and qualifications.
+Our recruitment team carefully reviews each one to identify individuals who meet our standards and values.

-Initial Contact: If an application looks promising, we reach out to discuss the next steps.
-Here is where we first apply the 'Mum Test,' asking ourselves, "Would we trust this person to provide care for our own mum?".
-This ensures only the most compassionate and trustworthy individuals move forward.
+• Initial Contact: If an application looks promising, we arrange an initial conversation to discuss the role and next steps.
+This is where we begin asking the question that matters most: would we trust this person to care for our own mum or dad?

 Your live-in carer goes through extensive initial training and continuous professional development to ensure they are always equipped to provide the best bespoke care possible.
 Here’s an overview of the training they receive: